Skip Navigation

 The Transportation of Dangerous Goods Act (TDGA) applies to all facets and modes of interprovincial and international transportation of dangerous goods in Canada with the exception of commodities moved through pipelines that are governed by the federal energy regulator or a province.

 Dangerous goods are specified in the TDG Regulations and arranged into nine classes and over 3,000 shipping names.
-The classes are: explosives, compressed gases, flammable and combustible liquids and solids, oxidizing substances, toxic and infectious substances, radioactive materials, corrosives and numerous miscellaneous products prescribed by regulation.
+The classes are: explosives; compressed gases; flammable liquids; flammable solids, oxidizing substances and organic peroxides; toxic and infectious substances; radioactive materials; corrosives; and numerous miscellaneous products prescribed by regulation.
 The TDGA applies to any product, substance, or organism that “by its nature” is included within one of the classes.
 The TDG Regulations have equivalency provisions with respect to international rules such as the International Maritime Dangerous Goods Code, the International Civil Aviation Organization Technical Instructions and Title 49 of the U.S. Code of Federal Regulations.

 2. Air Pollution and Greenhouse Gases